Aubrey Carter

 Aubrey: That went really well but let’s talk about any improvements we can implement next time.
 What would you do differently?

-Lindsay: I wish I were able to speak more clearly to market value.
+Lindsay: I wish I were able to speak more clearly about market value.

 Aubrey: Oh yeah!
 That could help us clarify the message.